 There are exchange machines, one in the airport and around the cities as well.

 Uzbekistan is the affordable and perfect destination for budget travelers.

-Uzbekistan is mostly a cash-only economy, so cards are fairly useless outside the central areas of the big cities.
+Today in Tashkent and in the big cities of Uzbekistan you can use card payment, however always keep some cash.
+It is still a cash economy, so cards are fairly useless outside the central areas of the big cities.

 Get also a big bag to carry your money in, as you’ll get big stacks of local currency.
 There are ATMs in Tashkent, however, they are often short of cash or just don’t work (especially with foreign cards).
 Make sure to have enough cash outside Tashkent as it might be hard to find any ATMs there.

 Local sim cards can be purchased by tourists in many airports and operator shops with prepaid data.

 Internet speed is ok to navigate around the cities.
 Though slow for video or video calls.

 Internet in Uzbekistan is slow compared to Kyrgyzstan or Kazakhstan but better than in Tajikistan.

 The adequate data network is limited to the largest cities and the speed leaves some room for improvement now and then but is mostly used even for high-speed usage in Tashkent.
 Most hotels in Uzbekistan do offer free Wi-Fi.
 TikTok and some news channels are banned in Uzbekistan.

 During the 7th and 8th centuries, Arabs conquered Uzbekistan and converted its population to Islam.
 Therefore the main religion in Uzbekistan is Islam, 88 % (mostly Sunni), Eastern Orthodox 9%, and other 3%.
 Majority of Karakalpakstan population are muslim as well.